atthegate/chrome-extension-kcjs/README.md

 Comcast Copyright Alert System - Alert #4
 ![Alt text](/images/comcast_cas_alert4.jpg?raw=true "CAS4")

-Looking at the web page source code whenever this alert appears, you can see that Comcast is simply intercepting the HTML file for the page you're browsing, appending a DIV element to act as the alert overlay, and then actually serving you the modified HTML.
+Looking at the web page source code whenever this alert appears, you can see that Comcast is simply intercepting the HTML file for the page you're browsing, appending a DIV element to act as the alert overlay, and then  serving you the modified HTML.

 Enter KCJS.
 This Chrome extension is a simple one-liner to remove the added alert overlay element via the following JS code...